Travel and Entertainment

 Travel Advances

 Travel Advances are available to defray direct expenditures incurred by college employees traveling on college business.
 Such expenses include cab fares, meals, tips, and other incidental expenses that typically must be paid in cash.
 The minimum Travel Advance will be $25.00.
-Note: Pre-paid travel expenses such as airfare, conference registration fees, and lodging can be reimbursed to the employee prior to travel through the Expense Reimbursement process.
-See reimbursement instructions below.

 A Travel Advance is considered to be a loan to the employee until the employee submits a Travel and Entertainment Expense Report documenting the use of the funds for business purposes.
 You are personally responsible for this money until it can be accounted for.
 After the report is submitted to the Business Office, the advance will be cleared and the expense charged to the departmental budget.

 Travel advances should be accounted for on a Travel and Entertainment Expense Report within one month of the end of the travel associated with the advance.
 If the properly documented Travel and Entertainment Expense Report is not received within 60 days, the amount of the travel advance will be added to the employee’s income for the month.
-If the employee subsequently submits a properly documented Travel and Entertainment Expense Report, he/she will be able to deduct the amount on their tax return for that year.
+If the employee subsequently submits a properly documented Travel and Entertainment Expense Report, he/she may be able to deduct the amount on their tax return for that year.

 When your trip has been completed, return any remaining travel advance funds to the Student & Departmental Account Services Office.
 These funds should be deposited to your travel advance account, not your department’s budget.
 Attach the Student & Departmental Services Office receipt to your Travel and Entertainment Expense Report along with your other receipts.
 Record the travel advance on the Travel and Entertainment Expense Report as a credit in the Cash Summary section under the “Less: Travel Advances” line.